Search Loading suggestions...

 Nicky Lund

-Jane Gardam’s first novel for adults, God on the Rocks, set in the 1930s, was adapted for television in 1992.
-It won the Prix Baudelaire (France) in 1989 and was shortlisted for the Booker Prize for Fiction.
-She has gone on to win the Whitbread Award twice, for The Queen of the Tambourines and The Hollow Land.
+Jane’s first novel for adults, God on the Rocks, set in the 1930s, was published in 1978 and adapted for television in 1992.
+It won the Prix Baudelaire in 1989 and was shortlisted for the Booker Prize for Fiction.
+Jane was the only writer to have been awarded the Whitbread Award (later the Costa Award) twice, for The Hollow Land in 1981 in the children’s category and The Queen of the Tambourine in the novel category in 1991.

-In 1999 Jane Gardam was awarded the Heywood Hill Literary Prize and an OBE in 2009, both in recognition of a distinguished literary career.
-Most recently she has won the Charleston-Chichester Award for a Lifetime’s Excellence in Short Fiction and an edition of her best short fiction, The Stories, is published by Little, Brown.
+Her work was shortlisted for the Booker, Orange and Folio prizes, and in 1999 Jane was awarded the Heywood Hill Literary Prize and an OBE in 2009, both in recognition of a distinguished literary career.
+She was also the recipient of the Charleston-Chichester Award for a Lifetime’s Excellence in Short Fiction, and an edition of her best short stories, The Stories, was published by Little Brown.

 FEATURED TITLE: